CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

     }
     ```

-1. Add the following code to the method to create an asynchronous connection:
+1. Add the following code to the method to open a connection to the database asynchronously:

     ```csharp
     await client.OpenAsync();
     ```

+    > By default, the first request has a higher latency because it has to fetch the address routing table.
+To avoid this startup latency on the first request, you should call ``OpenAsync()`` once during initialization as follows.

 1. Add the following code to the method to create a self-link to an existing database: